-- -- Being an officer of a qualified organization conducting a millionaire party at the location. - -- Participating as a player in any event being conducted at the location. - -- Participating in any aspect of an event conducted at the location, including providing dealers, equipment, or workers unless certain standards were met, including that the Executive Director granted a waiver for participation.
+- -- Being an officer of a qualified organization conducting a millionaire party at the location. - -- Participating as a player in any event being conducted at the location. - -- Participating in any aspect of an event conducted at the location, including providing dealers, equipment, or workers, unless the Executive Director granted a waiver for the participation and other criteria were met.